Programs are live! Click here to learn more about our upcoming adventures.

 Yes you will be able to do it, it all starts from scratch, baby steps, just like any new challenge.
 The outfitters will start with the basics and slowly move forward.
 We are also able to work with you and the outfitters to make adaptations so that you can crush it on your program!

 Not everyone is going to be a superhero athlete.
 There are individuals of all fitness and athletic levels in every program.
-Campers are at a variety of levels of treatment and ability level (small, big, tall, short, healthy, not healthy).
+Participants are at a variety of levels of treatment and ability level (small, big, tall, short, healthy, not healthy).
 Many people are just finding their new bodies.
 No one expects wonders to happen.
 If you find that you absolutely cannot kayak, rock climb, or surf, the staff will do everything possible to help you still have the best experience you can!

 Do I have to talk about my feelings?

 No way- this is totally up to you.

 I get this pack sheet and I can't even figure out what some of the items are let alone afford to buy it.
-Cancer treatments are expensive.
+Treatments are expensive.
 I am embarrassed to say that I can't afford to buy most of what is on there.
 Maybe I shouldn't go.